JackLJohnson/rpg-git-book/7-migrating.md

 ## Compiling IFS sources

 You are able to compile most sources out of the IFS using your IDE or by the command line.

-### Compilers and stream file support

 The following list of commands/compilers have support for compiling sources out of the IFS on IBM i with the `SRCSTMF` parameter:

 * `CRTBNDRPG` / `CRTRPGMOD`
 * `CRTSQLRPGI`